zhhuta/vpsnet/vps.net.md

 			return config_cred

-Also add this function into our main function
+Also add this into our main function

 	cred = store_credentials(email,api_key)

-in our IF statetment, we want store credentials only if they are valid.
+In our IF statement, we'll want store credentials only if they are valid.

-Now we should switch to more complicated task: build infrastructure on one of vps.net public cloud.
-For stater, we should decide how our infra should look.
+Now, let's get into a bit more complicated of a task.
+Let's look at how to build some infrastructure servers on one of vps.net public clouds.
+First things first, let's decide what our infrastructure should look like.

-## Infrastructure
+Okay, let's say we need to deploy an application, this application needs a web server, a database server, an SVN server and a monitoring server.
-Lets imagine that we have to deploy some application that's need Web server, DB server also we need some SVN sever and monitoring.
-In real world we need servers for Continues Integration(Jenkins), test environment and etc.
+Lets imagine that we have to deploy some application that's need Web server, DB server also we need some SVN sever and a to make things nice and tidy we want a continuous integration server (Jenkins).

-So we going to build:
+So to accomplish this we are going to build:

-* web server: Tomcat 2 Nodes
+* 1 x Web Server: Tomcat 2 Nodes
-* db server: MySQL 2 Nodes
+* 1 x DB Server: MySQL 2 Nodes
-* svn server: git 1 Node
+* 1 x SVN Server: git 1 Node
-* CI server: jenkins 2 Node
+* 1 x CI Server: jenkins 2 Node

-In total it is 4 servers with different configuration.
-As a best pracitse we should use the same OS for all this servers, let's say:
+So we're going to create 4 servers, all with different configurations.
+But to keep things a little organized we're going to use the same OS - in this example we'll use CentOS 6.4 x64.
-Centos 6.4 x64

-## Storing infra config

-Now we going to write function add will create `infra.cfg` file and base on thie file we will build Virtual Servers.
+Okay, first step is writing function to create a `infra.cfg` file this file will describe the infrastructure we want to build.

 Add global variable `infr_file = 'infra.cfg'` and write next function `create_infr`